Klipper3d/klipper/docs/Config_Reference.md

 ### [mcp4018]

-Statically configured MCP4018 digipot connected via two gpio "bit banging" pins (one may define any number of sections with an "mcp4018" prefix).
+Statically configured MCP4018 digipot connected via i2c (one may define any number of sections with an "mcp4018" prefix).

 ```
 [mcp4018 my_digipot]
-scl_pin:
-#   The SCL "clock" pin.
-This parameter must be provided.
-sda_pin:
-#   The SDA "data" pin.
-This parameter must be provided.
+#i2c_address: 47
+#   The i2c address that the chip is using on the i2c bus.
+The default
+#   is 47.
+#i2c_mcu:
+#i2c_bus:
+#i2c_software_scl_pin:
+#i2c_software_sda_pin:
+#i2c_speed:
+#   See the "common I2C settings" section for a description of the
+#   above parameters.
 wiper:
 #   The value to statically set the given MCP4018 "wiper" to.
 This is
 #   typically set to a number between 0.0 and 1.0 with 1.0 being the